616: Racket Girls

 Thomas Dewey (1902-1971) was the governor of New York and the Republican presidential candidate in 1944 (against incumbent FDR) and 1948 (against Harry Truman, the source of the famous newspaper headline “Dewey Defeats Truman”).
 He was not exceptionally short (5’8”), but the acerbic Alice Roosevelt Longworth (daughter of Teddy) dubbed him “the little man on the wedding cake,” a sobriquet that haunted him the rest of his life.

-It’s a little Hitler baby.
+It’s a little Hitler baby over there.

 Adolf Hitler (1889-1945) was the dictator of Germany during World War II (1939-1945).
 He was often caricatured for his odd “toothbrush” mustache.